Building

-Building Apps to Reach Cancer Survivors
+Apps to

-Thank you for your interest in the BARCS research study at the University of Virginia and funded by the National Institutes of Health/National Cancer Institute.
-This study seeks volunteers to test individual smartphone apps to improve mental health and wellbeing in breast cancer survivors.
+This study seeks volunteers to test individual smartphone programs to improve mental health and wellbeing in breast cancer survivors.

 ABOUT THE STUDY